sapireli/AirPrint_Bridge/README.md

 - Generates a registration script (`airprint_bridge.sh`) to register printers via `dns-sd`.
 - Runs `airprint_bridge.sh`to enable Airprint printing to detected printers (in the foreground).

-On your iOS device, open an app that supports printing (e.g., Safari, Mail) and attempt to print.
-Your shared printer(s) should now appear in the printer selection menu, if everything works proceed to install.

-- After a succesful print Use `CTRL-C` to exit test mode.
--
+This will then hang.
+While it is running the Mac should be acting as an Airprint server.
+Try to print from some iOS app to verify this.
+You can use CTRL-C to break the hang and exit the script.
+If everything works proceed to install below.

 ### 5. Run the Script with the install option

 Execute the script with the --install option. **Note:** Installation requires `sudo` privileges.